Bucki enters not guilty pleas

 Bucki, 49, is charged with first degree intentional homicide, hiding a corpse and suffocation/strangulation.
 If convicted, he faces life in prison.

 At Friday’s arraignment hearing, defense attorneys entered a motion to reduce Bucki’s bond from the initial $2 million cash bond he has been held on since being arrested May 13.
 Defense attorney James Lex argued that Bucki isn’t a flight risk, as he has family in the area and owns property.
-Judge Jay Tlusty denied to motion to reduce bail, noting the severity of the charges.
+Judge Jay Tlusty denied the motion to reduce bail, noting the severity of the charges.

 “First degree intentional homicide is the most severe crime in the state of Wisconsin and the penalty would be life in prison,” Tlusty said.
 “Clearly the issue of flight is a concern to the court.”